 Bettors who elect to avoid betting on a single game can wager on hockey in a variety of different ways.
 The most common futures bet in hockey is on the winner of the Stanley Cup, the NHL’s grand prize awarded at the conclusion of the 16-team playoffs.
 Other offerings include team point totals (betting whether a team will finish over or under a certain point threshold, in the NHL’s 82-game season a team is awarded two points for a win, one point for an overtime/shootout loss, and zero for a regulation loss), conference champions (one in the East and one in the West), and division winners.

-Now when you know how to be on the NHL it’s time to understand some NHL betting strategies.
+Now when you know how to bet on the NHL it’s time to understand some NHL betting strategies.

-Use the analytics movement
+Use the analytics movement.

 Hockey’s analytics movement is still in its infancy, especially compared to the NBA and MLB, but those insights can be used to create an advantage.
-While goals are extremely important, they are also random to a large extent.
+While goals are critical, they are also random to a large extent.
 A better way to predict future success is to look at shots, which are very sticky over time, and even Expected Goals, which have some flaws but are becoming more predictive as we learn how to account for previously unforeseen biases.

-Follow team trends and pre-season prognostics
+Follow team trends and pre-season prognostics.

-Entering the 2018-19 season, the St. Louis Blues were expected to be a very competitive team, with some even prognosticating a division win in their future.
+Entering the 2018-19 season, the St. Louis Blues were expected to be a very competitive team, with some even predicting a division win in their future.
 One-third of the way through, however, the Blues were among the worst teams in the league in all facets, leading to their coach being dismissed.
 This allowed individuals to jump on what was supposed to be a good team that was vastly underperforming their baseline at great odds.

 Stick to the system